 Deck lists are tools used by leaders to ensure the validity of a particular deck, as well as check during the course of a tournament whether or not a player has altered their deck's contents.
-At any time in between rounds, a Floor Judge may check a player's deck to see if it matches their list.

 If an error or illegality is found on a player's list before the beginning of a round-such as a deck having less than the legal number of cards-a Judge should explain the error to the player and ask them to fix it before the round begins.
 If the error is discovered before the first round of the tournament, the player fixes the error and only receives a Warning Penalty.
 If the error is discovered in between rounds, however, then the player receives a larger penalty (described in the table at the top of the next page) in addition to having to fix their deck or deck list.
 If the Floor Judge thinks this error may have been committed intentionally by the player to gain an advantage in some way, then the Floor Judge should investigate for cheating.